mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 and check for errors.
 However, in practice, this becomes cumbersome even faster than when working with plain ``result`` values.

-To make this easier, in Octez we use a binding operator.
+To make this easier, in Mavkit we use a binding operator.
 Specifically, you can open the ``Lwt_result_syntax`` (instead of the other syntax modules) which includes a binding operator dedicated to promises of ``result``.